 For more than 20 years, Gypsum Association members have successfully and safely developed and deployed technologies to use flue gas desulfurization (FGD) gypsum as a key ingredient in the manufacture of gypsum board (AKA wallboard or drywall).
 The gypsum industry purchases FGD gypsum from electric utilities who employ a washing and purification process to make FGD materials into an FGD gypsum product.
 Natural gypsum and FGD gypsum have the same chemical composition; they are each calcium sulfate dihydrate (CaSO4·2H2O).
-Today, almost half of all gypsum used in the manufacture of gypsum board in the United States is FGD gypsum, also known as byproduct or synthetic gypsum.
+Today, almost half of all gypsum used in the manufacture of gypsum board in the United States is FGD gypsum, also known as synthetic gypsum.

 All gypsum board, including FGD gypsum board, manufactured by members of the Gypsum Association is produced in compliance with consensus standard ASTM C1396, Standard Specification for Gypsum Board.
 Compliance with the C1396 standard is mandated by model building codes in the United States.